updated on 03 December 2021

 Solicitor qualifying requirements

-From 2021, the way that solicitors qualify will change with the introduction of the Solicitors Qualifying Exam (SQE), a new system of assessments that all prospective solicitors must pass at the point of qualification.
+As of September 2021, the way that solicitors qualify has changed with the introduction of the Solicitors Qualifying Exam (SQE).
+The SQE is a new system of assessments that all prospective solicitors must pass at the point of qualification.

 Barrister qualifying requirements

-To qualify as a barrister, you will need a law degree or non-law degree with a law conversion (such as the Graduate Diploma in Law), before you can take a Bar course and then progress onto the final stage, pupillage.
+To qualify as a barrister, you will need a law degree or non-law degree with a law conversion (such as the Graduate Diploma in Law (GDL)), before you can take a Bar course and then progress onto the final stage: pupillage.

 Undergraduate degree advice

-As with A levels, choose a subject that you think you'll do well in; most firms and chambers require a 2.1 or first.
-Although not having a 2.1 or a first doesn't put a career in law completely out of reach it seriously restricts the number of firms and chambers that will consider you.
+As with A levels, choose an undergraduate degree subject that you think you'll do well in; most firms and chambers require a 2.1 or first.
+Most recruiters we speak to say that excellent academics are a given, so make sure that you put in the time when studying.

 Where to study

 Many institutions offer degrees in law – as either single, joint or combined honours courses.
-Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the SRA.
+Our Course search section provides a comprehensive list of institutions that teach qualifying law degrees, as does the Solicitors Regulation Authority.

 An exempting law degree integrates the academic and vocational stages of training.
-Currently, the only institutions offering an exempting law degree are the University of Huddersfield, Northumbria University, Pearson College London (validated by the University of Kent), the University of Central Lancashire, the University of South Wales and the University of Westminster.
+Currently, the only institutions offering an exempting law degree are:

 For those not intending to study law at undergraduate level, the choice is enormous.
 You should consult your careers adviser and as many guides to courses as you can.